rtaylor034/axbind_2/README.md

 The following sections describe AxBind configuration files/types in a sensible order.

-Becuase all configuration files are just [toml] tables, they can be described with their expected keys as shown:
+Becuase all configuration files are just [toml](https://toml.io/en/) tables, they can be described with their expected keys as shown:

 | Key | Type | Description |
 |:----|:-----|:------------|
 | `example_key` | Example **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** | Description of what the value for this key represents. |

-If the 'Type' is marked with a **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** as shown above, specifying the key-value pair is optional.
+Specifying the key-value pair is optional if the 'Type' is marked with a **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** as shown above.

-All other key-value pairs are required to be specified, and AxBind will panic or skip the file (depending on the file) if they are not.
+All other key-value pairs are required to be specified, and AxBind will panic or ignore the entire object (depending on the context) if they are not.

 ## Master Config File